zcao/Bootcamp/Bootcamp.md

 ![F5 and select .net core](images/FirstRun.png)

-Will you see the program prints out `Hello World!` among other outputs in different color, to let the output has  separate window, click the `launch.json`
+By default the program prints out `Hello World!` among other outputs , though in different color.
+To let the program open a separate window, click the `launch.json`

 ![internal](images/Output.png)